Debbie Abrahams MP (Oldham East and Saddleworth)

 Anne-Marie Trevelyan MP (Berwick upon Tweed)

 Anne-Marie has been the Conservative Party Member of Parliament for the constituency of Berwick upon Tweed in the north east of England since 2015.
 Her constituency, the second largest in England, is mainly rural with a long coastline and several market towns.
 It contains the Lindisfarne National Nature Reserve and part of the Northumberland National Park, while the entire coastline is protected for its contribution towards nationally and internationally important coastal and marine ecosystems.
-Anne-Marie is Parliamentary Under-Secretary of State for Defence, a member of the Public Accounts Committee and the vice chair of the APPG on Forestry.View Species
+Anne-Marie is the Secretary of State for International Development.View Species

 Charles Walker MP (Broxbourne)